A preschool child sliding a loose foil ring along a striped pool noodle toward a chosen color band.

 If child ignores it

-Make 1 ring yourself, slide it to a stripe, and invite your child to pick the next color.
+Make 1 ring yourself, slide it to a target, and invite your child to pick the next color.

 If you see